-Udaipur, also affectionately known as the “City of Lakes“, has a mix of royalty, mystery, spirituality and art.
-When you hear the word ‘Udaipur’, you immediately imagine ancient forts and temples, kings and queens, invasions and rich heritage.
+Udaipur, also affectionately known as the “City of Lakes“, has a mix of royalty, mystery, spirituality, and art.
+When you hear the word ‘Udaipur’, you immediately imagine ancient forts and temples, kings and queens, invasions, and rich heritage.
 Udaipur has been a major city since its inception.
 There are many historical places in Udaipur, Udaipur has always been at the top of spirituality.
-For travellers who are in search of intricate architecture and beautiful temples, Udaipur is the right place.
+For travelers who are in search of intricate architecture and Culture, Udaipur Temples is the right place.
 Here is a list of temples to bring to the spirit inside you:

-Here are the famous temples of Udaipur that will surround you with spirituality and history:
+Here are the famous temples in Udaipur that will surround you with spirituality and history:

 1. Bohra Ganesh Temple